alphagov/paas-developer-docs/docs/getting_started/limitations.md

 If you'd like to use custom buildpacks, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

+## Direct SSH access is currently disabled

+The Cloud Foundry command line client has an option to enable you to connect directly to the virtual machines on which your apps run using ``cf ssh``.
+(See the [Cloud Foundry documentation on accessing apps with SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html).

+This functionality is currently disabled on the Government PaaS.
+We intend to make it available in future, following security testing.

 ## API access may have brief outages during beta

 During the beta period, there may be occasional brief periods where API access is unavailable during a platform update, causing commands sent from the command line client to fail.